Terms and conditions

 “Fees” means the fees due for the Services as specified in the Proposal;

-“Equipment” means the computer hardware, devices and software which are to be maintained and supported by the Company as part of the Services;
+“Equipment” means the computer hardware and software or any part of them which are to be maintained and supported by the Company as part of the Services;

 “Services” means the IT consultancy, Equipment and support services to be provided by us to you as set out in our Proposal;